Select the Economic Data tab to tap into the St. Louis Fed’s FRED database

 Don’t sweat trying to calculate precise hedge ratios that produce a perfectly neutral DV01.
 It’s often impractical and expensive to maintain while the trade progresses.
-Most spread traders are satisfied if their trades are capturing 90% to 95% of the change in the curve, while the rest is exposed to some directionality of interest rates.
+Most spread traders are satisfied if their trades are capturing 90% to 95% of the change in the curve, while the remainder is exposed to some directionality of interest rates.
 If the general slope and trend is what you’re after, these ratios can certainly do the trick.

-Cboe Treasury Yield Indices
+3. Cboe Treasury Yield Indexes

 - IRX tracks the 13-week Treasury bill yieldFVX tracks the 5-year Treasury note yieldTNX tracks the 10-year Treasury note yieldTYX tracks the 30-year Treasury bond yield

-These indices are quoted as 10x the yield, so a reading of 10 would equate to a yield of 1.0%, a reading of 6.4 would equate to a yield of 0.64%, and so on.
+These indexes are quoted as 10x the yield, so a reading of 10 would equate to a yield of 1.0%, a reading of 6.4 would equate to a yield of 0.64%, and so on.
 Once you’ve got that down, tracking the yield spreads becomes a matter of typing in a symbol, followed by a minus (-) sign, and then another symbol.
 So, what’s the yield spread between 5-year and 10-year Treasuries?
 It’s TNX-FVX (see figure 4).

 Although thinkorswim can help you monitor the yield curve, it can’t tell you where rates might be headed, nor how shifts in the yield curve might impact your portfolio.
-Just remember that in general, if economic conditions are improving, the yield curve tends to steepen.
+Just remember that, in general, if economic conditions are improving, the yield curve tends to steepen.
 If economic conditions are deteriorating, the yield curve tends to flatten or even turn negative.

 The Fed takes the yield curve into consideration as it makes rate decisions, and an inverted curve—should it occur—might not necessarily point toward an economic slowdown.
 And a curve that steepens too much or too quickly could indicate that inflation might be getting out of control.